junicotandiago198/junicotandiago198/README.md

-- 👋 Hi, I’m @junicotandiago198
+- 👋 Hi, I’m @junicotandiago
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Github Actions, Tailwind CSS & Vue Js.
 - 👯  I’m looking to collaborate on any open source projects related to PHP, Laravel and Codeigniter (Laravel preferrable).
 - 📫 How to reach me: Reach out to me directly through my <a href="https://www.instagram.com/junicotandiago21/">Instagram</a> or <a href="#">Twitter</a>
 - 😄 Pronouns: he/him.